Yser Towers

 The Yser Towers (Ĳzertoren) are a monument complex near the Yser river at Diksmuide, West Flanders in Belgium.
 The first tower was built in 1928–30 to commemorate the Belgian soldiers killed on the surrounding Yser Front during World War I and as a monument to Christian pacifism.
-However, it subsequently became an important political symbol for the Flemish Movement and was destroyed in 1946 as a result of its association with Flemish nationalist collaboration in German-occupied Belgium in World War II.
+It subsequently became an important political symbol for the Flemish Movement and was destroyed in 1946 as a result of its association with Flemish nationalist collaboration in German-occupied Belgium in World War II.
 The current tower was rebuilt alongside the remains of the original and copied its design.
 It was finished in 1965.
 It remains a site of political significance to Flemish nationalists and is the center for their annual Yser Pilgrimage (IJzerbedevaart).

 Tower

 First tower, 1930–1946

 The idea for a distinct monument in Flanders to commemorate the Flemish soldiers killed in the Belgian Army in World War I had been discussed since at least 1916 under the patronage of the priest Cyriel Verschaeve.
-The project was associated with the Flemish Movement and particularly the former Frontbeweging which had emerged among Flemish soldiers in 1917.
 After some initial efforts, construction on a 50 m-high tower-shaped monument near the Yser river at Kaaskerke near Diksmuide began in 1928.
 The site was symbolic because the Yser had represented the front-line of the Belgian Army for most of the war.

 The tower was finished in 1930 and incorporated the Frontbewegings cruciform motto "All for Flanders—Flanders for Christ" (Alles Voor Vlaanderen, Vlaanderen Voor Kristus, abbreviated to AVV—VVK) and was unveiled at the 11th annual Yser Pilgrimage (IJzerbedevaart).
 In following years, the human remains of a number of "Yser Symbols" (IJzersymbolen) were reburied in the crypt of the tower, including the Van Raemdonck brothers and Joe English.
-Initially associated with Christian pacifism, the site soon became one of the most important symbolic political locations for the Flemish Movement and became associated with its largest contemporary political movements, notably the authoritarian Flemish National League (Vlaamsch Nationaal Verbond, VNV) and Verdinaso.
+Initially associated with Christian pacifism, the site soon became one of the most important symbolic political locations for the Flemish Movement and became associated with its largest contemporary political movements, notably the authoritarian Flemish National League (Vlaamsch Nationaal Verbond, VNV) and Union of Dutch National Solidarists (Verbond van Dietsche Nationaal-Solidaristen, Verdinaso).

 The association of the Flemish Movement, especially the VNV, with collaborationism during German occupation of Belgium during World War II led two former members of the Belgian Resistance to illegally destroy the tower with dynamite on the night of 15–16 March 1946 as a reprisal.
 The ruins of the first tower were retained and were subsequently modeled into the Peace Gate (Paxpoort) in 1950.